-Ozone and Nitrogen oxides.
+Ozone and Nitrogen oxides

-In electric arc welding, these gases are formed due to interactions of the arc with the surrounding air.
-Both gases can produce eye, respiratory and lung irritation and also can produce longer-term lung effects such as decreased lung capacity, chronic bronchitis, and emphysema.
+These gases are formed due to interactions of the arc with the surrounding air.
+Both gases can produce eye, respiratory and lung irritation and also can produce longer term lung effects such as decreased lung capacity, chronic bronchitis, and emphysema.
 Of particular concern with both gases is that exposure to high levels (eg due to build up in confined spaces) can result in acute lung effects such as delayed pulmonary oedema.

-Carbon monoxide and carbon dioxide.
+Carbon monoxide and carbon dioxide

 Carbon monoxide (CO) is a chemical asphyxiant and its toxicity is due to its affinity for oxygen carrying blood haemoglobin causing fatigue, weakness, dizziness and eventual unconsciousness and possible death.
 Carbon dioxide (CO2) is mainly an asphyxiant but can exert some toxic properties by increasing pulse and heart rate.
-During the normal uses of these wires and rods, these gases can be produced by oxidation of carbon in the components and from the flame combustion products.
+These gases are mainly formed through decomposition of some electrodes' components, or from oxidation of any carbon in the wires and rods, or from the shielding gas.